hajarfatheddine/Ecommerce-App/README.md

 ## 2. billing-supplier-service

-**`billing-supplier-service`** Is a microservice that randomly produce invoices and publish them in a KAFKA topic. the steps followed to implement it are:
+**`billing-supplier-service`** Is a microservice that randomly produce invoices and publish them in a KAFKA topic.
+The steps followed to implement it are:
 - Adding the following dependencies:
     - lombok
     - spring web